sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-oobe.md

 # OOBE

 `OOBE` specifies the behavior of some of the Windows Out of Box Experience (OOBE) screens.
-For a full list of settings used to automate OOBE, see [Settings for Automating Windows Welcome](http://go.microsoft.com/fwlink/?LinkId=210588).

 ## Child Elements